Legal Advice for Police Questioning — 19 results

 The police can stop a person when they have good faith belief that the person was involved in a crime... more

-Written by attorney Alan Brinkmeier, about 3 years ago.
+Written by attorney Alan Brinkmeier, over 3 years ago.

 Many Illinois criminal convictions come through confessions and statements made by the accused at the police station.
 Many convictions would never happen if the accused invoked his or her... more